Brandon205/TrailWeather/README.md

 Other than making that I also wrote down a good 4 to 5 pages of notes on things that I would need to either think about or include in this project.
 One of the most important pages here is my routes and database plan page, where I made up all of the routes based on the database that I designed to fit the needs of the project.

 ## Day 2
 Today my main focus for the morning was to make sure that all of my routes hit along with making sure that I got all of the information on the page that I would need to display.
-Once that was done...
+These weren't too terrible to set up and I had them done with just one or two pieces of information on each page to make sure that the api calls were working.
+There was one page that was not working though, this was the specific trail page where I was going to show extra details on the trails.
+I am still not too sure why it wasn't working but after troubleshooting for a few hours I rewrote the call and instead of accessing my database for the trail Id I used the parameter that was in the url, which in hindsight is what I should have done in the first place because it is much cleaner.

+## Day 3
+Because we had just been working for 2 weeks straight I decided to take today to not code as much, but I was still able to do a few things, including starting to add more information to the detail pages I was rendering along with look into using Skycons which I was not able to get working at the time.

+## Day 4
+Today I got back to work on adding extra information to the details pages, and making things look a little better, like making the nav bar an actual nav bar that wasn't broken up line by line.
+Because I was starting to look into designing I had to backtrack a little bit and start to think mobile first.
+When seeing how to page as is loaded in the browser I found that I would have to have a hamburger menu of some sort, so I had to start desinging and making that so that the nav bar wasn't ruined by the smaller width.